Approach (album)

 Approach is the Finnish rock band Von Hertzen Brothers's second full-length album.
 The album was released on 17 May 2006 in Finland and went gold.
 The first single released from the album was "Let Thy Will Be Done" and the second was "Kiss a Wish".

-"Approach" won the Finnish Grammy (Emma) for Best Rock Album of the year 2006.
+"Approach" won the Emma award, the Finnish equivalent of the Grammy Award, for Best Rock Album of the year 2006.